 Status of the controller and data subject.
 Consider negotiating power and any imbalances in authority between the controller and the data subject.

 Legal frameworks involved.
 Consider the jurisdictional legal frameworks of the requestor, Contracted Party/Parties, and the data subject, and how this may affect potential disclosures.

 If, based on consideration of the above factors, the Contracted Party determines that the requestor’s legitimate interest is not outweighed by the interests or fundamental rights and freedoms of the data subject, the data shall be disclosed.
-The rationale for the approval should be documented.
+The rationale for the approval MUST be documented.

 If, based on consideration of the above factors, the Contracted Party determines that the requestor’s legitimate interest is outweighed by the interests or fundamental rights and freedoms of the data subject, the request may be denied.
 The rationale for the denial MUST be documented and MUST be communicated to the requestor, with care taken to ensure that no personal data is revealed to the requestor within this explanation.